 If your baby has suffered an injury during labor, delivery, or while being cared for in the NICU or another hospital birth unit, you deserve compassion and support.
-A Baltimore birth injury attorney can help families devastated by medical negligence.
+Our Baltimore birth injury attorneys can help families devastated by medical negligence.
 Many of our lawyers are also medical professionals.
 We are well-positioned to support families grieving the loss of a child’s potential.

-Contact us online or call (888) 695-2963 today to speak to an attorney about your case during a free and confidential consultation.
+Contact us online or call (888) 695-2963 today to speak to our attorneys about your case during a free and confidential consultation.

 Birth Injury Cases We Handle

 Our medical malpractice lawyers handle all types of birth injury cases on behalf of clients in Maryland, as well as in Washington, D.C. and throughout the nation.
 Although medical advances have made childbirth safer, human error can lead to complications.

 Our lawyers have won millions for our clients in cases involving the following birth injuries:

 - Compressed umbilical cords

 - Shoulder dystocia

 - Failure to detect placenta previa, accrete, or percreta

 In many cases, a birth injury causes a baby to suffer oxygen deprivation, which is called hypoxia.
 Obstetrical emergencies require doctors to act quickly.
 Often, doctors have just minutes to decide to perform an emergency cesarean or to take other measures to deliver a baby safely.